Jewelry your skin will love.

 Best for: People with extreme nickel allergies who react even to 316L.
 About 1-2% of the nickel-allergic population.

-Drawback: Expensive (₱1,500+ per pair), limited design options because titanium is harder to machine.
+Drawback: Expensive ($20+ per pair on Etsy), limited design options because titanium is harder to machine and doesn't take PVD coating well.

 What it is: Standard stainless steel without molybdenum.